 Volunteer Opportunities at Capital Caring

-Hospice volunteers are ordinary people of all ages with extraordinary talents who share a common bond–concern for others.
-They contribute to the overall well-being of our community one person and one family at a time.
-Volunteers help in many ways and are limited only by their imagination.
-Below is an alphabetical listing of the many compelling opportunities available to volunteers throughout the seven neighborhoods we serve, as well as at our two inpatient units-Halquist Memorial in Arlington-and the Adler Center for Caring, opening in the first quarter of 2014.
+Hospice volunteers comprise people of all ages with extraordinary talents who seem to share a common bond–concern for others.
+They contribute to the overall well-being of our community one family at a time.
+Volunteers can help in many ways and are limited only by their imagination.
+Below is an alphabetical listing of the many compelling opportunities available to volunteers throughout the seven neighborhoods we serve, as well as at our four inpatient units:

 - Administrative Volunteer: Assist with clerical projects, mailings, data entry and phone support.